Should I Become a Lead Architect?

 Step 4: Get Licensed and Begin Working

-Step 5: Consider Obtaining Certification
+Step 5: Consider Certification

 Many architects obtain optional certification from the NCARB.
-The BLS reported that NCARB certification was held by about 33% of all licensed architects as of 2011.
-To be eligible for certification, candidates typically must have received a professional degree from an architecture program accredited by the NAAB, finished internship training, passed the ARE and obtained a license.
+The BLS reported that NCARB certification was held by about 33% of all licensed architects as of 2014.
+To be eligible for certification, candidates typically must have received a professional degree from an architecture program accredited by the NAAB, finished internship training, passed the ARE, and obtained a license.
 The NCARB also offers certification programs for American architects without a professional degree from a NAAB-accredited school and for foreign architects.